-Explain that when the UK government signed the CRC, it promised to protect the rights of children in the UK.
-Articles 4 and 42 tell us that it's the job of governments ('duty-bearers') to make sure the rights of children are protected (children are the 'rights-holders').
+Explain that when the UK government signed the CRC, it committed to protecting the rights of children in the UK.
+Articles 4 and 42 tell us that it's the job of governments (duty-bearers) to make sure the rights of children are protected (children are the rights-holders).
 Children and young people can share their experiences as rights-holders and remind adults of their duty, but it's adults who have the responsibility for taking action.